tieraid-app/birk-tieraid-app.github.io/README.md

-# Birk page on tieraid app
+# BIRK page on tieraid app

 Do not edit anything on this page, it is automatically cloned from tieraid main app